adap/flower/doc/source/how-to-run-simulations.rst

     simulation.
 To do so, set the environment variable ``TF_FORCE_GPU_ALLOW_GROWTH="1"``.

-Let's see how the above configurate results in a different number of ``ClientApps`` running in parallel depending on the resources available in your system.
+Let's see how the above configuration results in a different number of ``ClientApps`` running in parallel depending on the resources available in your system.
 If your system
 has:

-- 10x CPUs and 1x GPU: at most 4 ``ClientApps`` will run in parallel since each require 25% of the available VRAM.
+- 10x CPUs and 1x GPU: at most 4 ``ClientApps`` will run in parallel since each requires 25% of the available VRAM.
 - 10x CPUs and 2x GPUs: at most 8 ``ClientApps`` will run in parallel.
 - 6x CPUs and 2x GPUs: at most 6 ``ClientApps`` will run in parallel.